jordymeow/ai-engine/readme.txt

 = 1.3.32 (2023/03/08) =
 * Add: Sync embeddings and posts.
-* Add: Copy button to reuse the answer.
+* Add: Copy button to reuse the reply.
 Enabled by default, will add the UI for it later.
 * Fix: Support of basics HTML in the compliance text.
 * Fix: Avoid issues with Japanese.
 * Fix: Enhanced the ChatGPT CSS (better header icons and fullscreen mode).